jacron/jc-tab-autocomplete/README.md

 In a terminal, you are used to tab autocompletion.
 Using this directive you get the same behaviour in an input tag.

 ##dependencies
 The directive won't work unless you supply a back-end service.
 An example of a PHP implementation of such a service is included.
-See sample API.php.
+See index.php.

 ##installation
 bower install jc-tab-autocomplete

+include these three files in your webpage:

+- jcdirectives.js

+- autocomplete.js

+- tabautocomplete.js